tgeorge1001/Eri-James-George/README.md

-# Hackflix
+# Hackflix 🎬

 ## Overview

 ### Project summary

 Hackflix is an app that helps you decide what to watch on Netflix.
-You provide the Hackflix app with your preferences and the app filters the 4000+ movies and TV shows to match those preferences as best as possible.
+You provide the Hackflix with your preferences and it filters the 4000+ movies and TV shows to match those preferences as best as possible.
 Kiss Netflix-related-decision-paralysis goodbye, because Hackflix is here to cut down the insurmountable amount of content Netflix has to offer into a manageable selection based on what you actually want to watch.

 Include the link to your Devpost project page here: [Devpost](https://...)

 ### Authors

-* **Eri Arai** - Devpost ID – eriarai@seas.upenn.edu – [GitHub](https://github.com/eri-arai)
+* **Eri Arai** - eriarai – eriarai@seas.upenn.edu – [GitHub](https://github.com/eri-arai)
 * **Thumpasery Joseph George** - Devpost ID – tjgeorge@seas.upenn.edu – [GitHub](https://github.com/tgeorge1001)
 * **James Grimes** - jdgrimes – jdgrimes@seas.upenn.edu – [GitHub](https://github.com/phewf)